 b) Leases.
-GRANTOR may lease a portion(s) of the Property for the permitted forestry, grazing, agriculture, residential uses described in Section 5.3.
+GRANTOR may lease a portion(s) of the Property for the permitted recreational and educational uses described in Section 5.3.
+[OPTIONAL: Include other types of leasing if appropriate for the allowed commercial uses.]

-c) [INCLUDE if more than one parcel remains:] Lot Line Adjustments.
+c) [INCLUDE only if more than one parcel remains:] Lot Line Adjustments.
 Subject to prior written approval by DISTRICT, GRANTOR may relocate one or more boundary lines between existing parcels within the Property, where the land taken from one parcel is added to a contiguous parcel and does not thereby create a greater number of parcels on the Property than existed at the time of execution of this Easement.